drewhamiltonasdf/Packetizer/README.md

 # Packetizer for ROS (Robot Operating System)

 This repo has some modifications by Drew Hamilton to hidetaki's excellent Packetizer code for embedded.
+Initially the additions were just the inclusion of CMakeLists so the package can be built using ROS catkin_make and used as a library in roscpp nodes on a PC.

-Additions mostly include addition of some #defines and CMakeLists so the package can be built using ROS and used as a library in roscpp nodes on a PC.
+The dream is to be able to send custom non-ROS messages with very little overhead in binary format between microcontrollers and PC's without having to re-invent the wheel.
+Sending everything as strings and then parsing all of those strings is slow, inefficient and very problematic if you are sending a lot of data.

-Recently added some functionality for packing floats/doubles etc into the packets.
+I recently added some functionality for packing floats/doubles etc into the packets.
 Check out the example code ros_example.cpp.

 Please check out ros_example.cpp if you want to see what this can do.